 Never lose the good of a bad situation!

-What strikes me now is how many times my family and I had to embrace the unknown or advance despite it.
-We didn’t have the luxury of clear cut options or risk evaluations.
-When it’s a loved one at risk, you face the fear squarely, you feel it fully, but you move forward.
-You have to move forward.
+What strikes me now, as I think about what happened, is how many times my family and I had to embrace the unknown or advance despite it.
+We didn’t have the luxury of clear cut options or risk evaluations every step of the way.
+When it’s a loved one at risk, you face the fear squarely, you feel it fully, but you have to move forward.
+We couldn't afford to wait, so forward was the only way.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!